5 Steps to Develop a Solid Business Case

 Why Create the Business Case?

-Preparing the business case enables you to take a disciplined approach to critically examine the opportunity, the alternatives, the project stages and the financial investment to recommend the best course of action to create the business value.
+Preparing the business case enables you to take a disciplined approach to critically examining the opportunity, the alternatives, the project stages and the financial investment to recommend the best course of action to create the business value.

 When the time is taken to develop a solid business case, the investment proposal is much more informed.
 In turn, this will increase the project's benefits and value and reduce the risks.
 As a result, there is a much greater likelihood of securing support to proceed with the investment.